e18e/e18e/docs/blog/october-contributions-showcase.md

 Huge reductions will happen once we are able to stop publishing dual packages.
 Big wins ahead!

+## porffor passes 50% of ECMAScript tests

+If you haven't seen it yet, check out [porffor](https://porffor.dev/), a very cool experimental ahead-of-time JavaScript compiler/engine.

+Built by [@canadahonk](https://x.com/canadahonk) (an active member of our community! :heart:), porffor has the potential to become an extremely useful tool for producing much smaller and faster WASM binaries.

+Instead of packaging a runtime alongside the code, porffor will compile down to native (which comes with huge performance gains!).

+Recently, the biggest win has been to see the engine pass 50% of the Test262 tests!
+You can [read more about this here](https://goose.icu/porffor-50/).

 ## e18e on Bluesky

 The e18e community now also has a profile on Bluesky: [e18e.dev](https://bsky.app/profile/e18e.dev).